 Instant or Traditional?

-We also took a look at a few instant coffees.
+Our list features several instant coffees.
 Instant coffee is great for situations where you are in a rush.
 With hot water and about two minutes of your time, you can have a decent cup of coffee.
 Plus, instant coffee is very common in Vietnam, so you know you’re getting an authentic cup of coffee.

 Coffee can get very pricey.
 The options highlighted in this article are moderate in cost relative to the wider world of java.
 However, there are still discrepancies in price from unit to unit.
 Generally, pricier blends pack more flavor, freshness, and fragrance into each cup.
 However, it is still possible to get awesome coffee at unbeatable prices.